LolitaDias/SqlAlchemy-Hawaii-Climate-Analysis/README.md

 ### Station Analysis

+Tasks:

-* Design a query to calculate the total number of stations.
+1. Designed a query to calculate the total number of stations.

-* Design a query to find the most active stations.
+2. Designed a query to find the most active stations.

   * List the stations and observation counts in descending order.